pojntfx/uni-hacking-notes/docs/main.md

 $ urldecode $(urldecode $(echo ${PARAM_FROM_POST_REQUEST} | base64 -d))
 ```

-We get the following result:
+This yielded the following result:

 ```html
 <h1><a name="top"></a>faculty.htb</h1>